alloyproject/alloy-pool_nodejs/README.md

 * Frontend load is susceptible to causing backend performance issues, and vice versa

 ### Main Server w/Additional Pool Nodes
-This is what [ITNSpool.net](https://itnspool.net) currently utilizes, as a compromise in offering geographically convenient servers for miners to use while keeping costs lower than they have to be.
-This setup is the minimum barrier to provide two pool servers that miners can use.

 Server | Services
 ------ | --------